torproject/sbws/docs/source/glossary.rst

         :term:`generator` or obtain :term:`bandwidth list file` s from a :term:`generator`.

+   scanner
+        Term to refer to the process that measures the relays' bandwidth.
+        It is also called :term:`generator` when it is the same tool that is used to generate :term:`bandwidth list file` s.

    sbws scanner
         The sbws command that a :term:`bandwidth authority` runs continuously to gather information about how fast Tor relays are.
 The results from